Crowned and Dangerous

-Crowned and Dangerous was a 1997 made-for-TV film based on a true story and starred Yasmine Bleeth, Cassidy Rae, George Eads, Jill Clayburgh and Gates McFadden.
+Crowned and Dangerous is a 1997 American crime comedy television film directed by Christopher Leitch and written by Alan Hines, Carey W. Hayes and Chad Hayes.
+It stars Yasmine Bleeth, Cassidy Rae, George Eads, Jill Clayburgh and Gates McFadden.
+The film premiered on September 21, 1997 on ABC.

 Plot

 Danielle Stevens is a beautiful young woman who lives with her mother Kathy in small-town Madison, Northern California.
 She is insecure, frustrated, and beautiful.
 To become famous, Danielle joins beauty pageants under the scrutiny of her stage-mom, who aspired to be a beauty queen herself, but was not supported by her family.
 As a result, she lives her personal dreams through her daughter.

 Danielle competes in Miss Madison, a preliminary to Miss All-Star California, where she has to face her nemesis Shauna Langley, an experienced, beautiful, confident contestant.
 Danielle's insecurities feed Shauna's wit and she enjoys messing with her and other contestants.

 Danielle meets Riley Baxter during one of the rehearsal sessions, a wealthy, handsome, and intelligent young man who is the heir to the Baxter fortune inherited from his late father's hardware business.
 In the end, Danielle and Shauna have to compete both on and off stage because Riley is the ex-boyfriend of Shauna.

 The Miss Madison competition is won by Shauna, while Danielle placed second, earning an invitation to compete in the Queen of Strawberries Festival.

 After being crowned Miss Madison, Shauna has a string of bizarre accidents, one of which leads to her breaking a leg and losing her title to Danielle, who is surprised.
 She becomes a local celebrity and wins a brand new car, jewelry, and several appearances on TV as Kathy tries to ride on her daughter’s fame train.

 These accidents get the attention of Detectives Wallace and Meyers, who suspect there's something fishy going on.

 Carla, Miss Madison's organizer, takes Danielle to world-renowned pageant trainer Bryan Donahue.
 As a result, Danielle becomes more insecure as a result of his harsh and strict treatment.
 It's at this point that she begins to question her own mother's coaching and blames her for losing previous competitions.